Digital signal controller

 A digital signal controller (DSC) is a hybrid of microcontrollers and digital signal processors (DSPs).
 Like microcontrollers, DSCs have fast interrupt responses, offer control-oriented peripherals like PWMs and watchdog timers, and are usually programmed using the C programming language, although they can be programmed using the device's native assembly language.
 On the DSP side, they incorporate features found on most DSPs such as single-cycle multiply–accumulate (MAC) units, barrel shifters, and large accumulators.
 Not all vendors have adopted the term DSC.
 The term was first introduced by Microchip Technology in 2002 with the launch of their 6000 series DSCs and subsequently adopted by most, but not all DSC vendors.
 For example, Infineon and Renesas refer to their DSCs as microcontrollers.

 DSCs are used in a wide range of applications, but the majority go into motor control, power conversion, and sensor processing applications.
 Currently, DSCs are being marketed as green technologies for their potential to reduce power consumption in electric motors and power supplies.

-In order of market share, the top three DSC vendors are Texas Instruments, Freescale, and Microchip Technology, according to market research firm Forward Concepts (2007).
+In order of market share, the top three DSC vendors are Texas Instruments, Freescale (now NXP), and Microchip Technology, according to market research firm Forward Concepts (2007).
 These three companies dominate the DSC market, with other vendors such as Infineon and Renesas taking a smaller slice of the pie.

 DSC chips

-NOTE: Data is from 2012 (Microchip and TI) and table currently only includes offering from the top 3 DSC vendors.
+NOTE: Data is from 2012 (Microchip and TI) and table currently only includes offerings from the top 3 DSC vendors.